EIT Digital Professional School

 Group exercises in transdisciplinary teams on identification of needs and potential solutions

-Format:4 e-learning modules (2 x 4 hours, 2 days) + 2 days face2face workshop with case studies and group exercises (virtual F2F if necessary); 4 days in sum
+Format: 4 e-learning modules (4 x 4 hours within two weeks) + 3 days 6 hours/day online workshop with case studies and group exercises (virtual F2F); equivalent to 4 mandays in sum

 Registration via the following link: https://professionalschool.eitdigital.eu/professional-courses/register/

 Eng.
 Giacomo Copani